aishwaryasai/guide-articles/articles/Computer-Science/What-Is-An-SDK/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+SDK- Software development kit
+It's a programming package comprising a set of software development tools that allows the creation of applications for a certain software framework or a platform or a video game console.
+Typically an SDK includes one or more APIs, programming tools, and documentation.

+As an example, the JDK (Java Development Kit) contains the API as well as the compilers, runtimes, and other miscellaneous tools.
+The Java API is simply all the libraries that make up the core language that you can work with out of the box.

+There are many SDK's each for different platforms like Android SDK, Windows SDK etc specific to those platforms